Rain/Snow Mix on the Way Tonight

 Arctic Air Arrives by the Weekend

 SIOUX FALLS, S.D.
-(Dakota News Now) -- Winter Weather Advisories have been posted for parts of northwestern Iowa and southwestern Minnesota out ahead of the next storm system that we are tracking.
-A rain/snow mix will be moving through late tonight and into Thursday morning.
-Temperatures will be mild enough early to support some rain, but by the time it gets to I-29 it’ll turn from rain to a wintry mix and then quickly into snow.

-This will bring around 1 to 3 inches of snow in parts of northwestern Iowa and southwestern Minnesota.
-Minor accumulations are likely in and around the Sioux Falls area where around an inch to some isolated higher totals than that will be possible.
-The next issue will be the wind picking up on Thursday morning blowing that snow around leading to reduced visibilities and hazardous travel especially east of I-29.
+(Dakota News Now) -- Winter Weather Advisories remain in effect for parts of southeastern South Dakota, southwestern Minnesota, and northwestern Iowa through this morning.
+Snow will come to an end from west to east, but we are going to keep the wind around.
+That will cause some blowing snow across the region.
+The morning commute will be a messy one for most of us thanks to blowing snow.

-Temperatures will be dropping throughout the day Thursday and even though we’ll get back to the 20′s for highs on Friday, the much colder air isn’t too far behind.
+Temperatures will be dropping throughout today.
+We’ll get back to the 20s for highs on Friday, but the much colder air isn’t too far behind.
 We’ll have more clouds on Saturday with highs only in the single digits.
 Morning lows will fall below zero.
-Our wind chills will be in the teens and 20′s below zero through the weekend and even into the beginning of next week.
+Our wind chills will be in the teens and 20s below zero through the weekend and even into the beginning of next week.

-While we’ll stay dry throughout much of next week, we’re not going to be warming up whatsoever.
+While we’ll stay dry throughout much of next week, we’re not going to be warming up at all.
 Expect the cold to stick around all of next week with highs barely getting into the teens by next Friday.

 Copyright 2021 Dakota News Now.
 All rights reserved.